chapel-lang/chapel/doc/rst/technotes/libraries.rst

 Compiling Your Chapel Library
 -----------------------------

-In addition to compiling with ``--library``, it is recommended to compile with ``--library-python``.
-This will create a Python-compatible module in addition to the normally generated library and header file.
+To create a Python-compatible module in addition to the normally generated library and header, add ``--library-python`` to the compilation.

 Python Module Name
 ------------------